Amgueddfa Cymru – Museum Wales: Contemporary developments (2000–present)

 The 21st century has seen significant investment in the museum network.
 St Fagans underwent a six-year, £30-million revamp that was completed in 2018, and the museum was named the Art Fund Museum of the Year in 2019.
 This redevelopment included three new galleries showcasing Wales's history, improvements to buildings, and enhanced visitor facilities.

-In 2015, Amgueddfa Cymru agreed a new Vision, "Inspiring people, changing lives", to guide all future activities.
+In 2015, Amgueddfa Cymru - National Museum Wales agreed a new Vision, "Inspiring people, changing lives", to guide all future activities.
 The organisation has also undertaken significant rebranding, with the current logo introduced in August 2022.

-Under the leadership of successive directors, including Michael Houlihan (2003–2010), David Anderson (2010–2023), and the current Director General Jane Richardson (2023–present), the museum has continued to evolve its mission of preserving and interpreting Welsh cultural and natural heritage for contemporary audiences.
+Directors have included Michael Houlihan (2003–2010) and David Anderson (2010–2023).
+The Director General since 2023 is Jane Richardson.

+In late 2022 after a rebranding exercise, a new visual identity of "Amgueddfa Cymru" (Museum Wales in Welsh) was unveiled, which the museum said reflected its "pride in the language" and went one step further than the previous bilingual logo.

 In October 2025, the museum launched its digital image library, Amgueddfa Cymru Images, offering free access to more than 2,000 images from the national collection, including photographs and images of objects reflecting Wales' social, industrial and natural heritage. along with images of artworks from its collection by Van Gogh, Monet and Renoir.